skpy/micropub/README.md

 * [dgold's Nanopub](https://github.com/dg01d/nanopub/)
 * [aaronpk's MVP Media Endpoint](https://gist.github.com/aaronpk/4bee1753688ca9f3036d6f31377edf14)

 This works **for me**, following the principles of [self dog fooding](https://indieweb.org/selfdogfood).
-Rather then develop a universal widget that might work for all possible implementation, I built what I needed.
+Rather then develop a universal widget that might work for all possible implementations, I built what I needed.
 Hopefully this serves as an inspiration for others, in the same way that those projects linked above heavily inspired me.

 ## Installation
 If you're using Hugo, you can simply clone this repo into the `/public` directory of your active website.
 Files that exist in `/public` but which do not exist in your `/content` or `/static` directories will not be overwritten.